Jump Straight to the Recommendations

 An Argument for Electric Razors

 - You’re a busy guy.
 A good electric razor is extremely versatile with the biggest advantage being dry shaving.
 In fact, I find that I get a better shave with my electric razor when my face is completely dry before a shower.
 However, I can shave anywhere.
-I can shave at a stoplight, in my office before a meeting, or in the shower (if you get a properly waterproof model).
-Just as importantly, it only takes a couple minutes to shave.
+I can shave at a stoplight, in my office before a meeting, or in the shower.
+Just as importantly, it only takes a couple of minutes to shave.
 Without having to take the time to wet your face, lather, and shave in slow strips, you can get the job done in a fraction of the time.

 - You’re tired of razor cuts.
-While you can still get razor burn with an electric razor, you’re much less likely to cut small bumps like zits or moles.
+While you can still get razor burn with an electric razor, you’re much less likely to cut small bumps like zits, acne bumps, or moles.
 Any kind of shaving can be a challenge for sensitive skin, but I have found that a high quality rotary electric razor can offer many benefits.

 An Argument for Standard Razors and Gel

 - You want a really close shave.
 Though electric razors have continued to get better, it’s still challenging to get a shave that is as smooth and long lasting as a good Gillette Fusion ProGlide Razor, Mach3 Razor, or Mach3 Turbo Razor.
 These multi-blade razors are able to lift the hairs and even clip the hair a little below the surface meaning that the shave will last longer.
 Some electric razors attempt to do it as well, but it’s hard to beat a good, careful shave with multi-blade razor and a little shaving gel or cream.